-Fever’s wildly popular Candlelight concert series is back just in time for the spooky season.
+Candlelight is taking over the 305 with these Halloween concerts that are sure to give you all the chills and thrills of the spooky season.
 This October, let the ominous yet melodic sounds of the violin possess you as you enjoy your favorite Halloween classics surrounded by flickering candles.

-Starting in October, there will be two shows each evening, at 6:30 and 9:15 p.m., with time beforehand to enjoy a few sips and bites.
+Starting in October, there will be two shows each evening with time beforehand to enjoy a few sips and bites.